junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin has sit down now, and the people around him is trying to figure out how deep the stick has pierced through his shoulder, and how bad the damage is.
 He looks up and tries to pull a tired smile when Obi-Wan gets to him.
 More sweat gather on his forehead as he tries to grit his teeth at the pain.

 "I can fix it," Obi-Wan offers.
-The crowd stares at him disbelievingly.
+The crowd stares at him in distrust.
 "Remember I told you the Force can heal, too?
 It's also true.
 But fair warning, I'm not the best in my healing class."

 Anakin nods small, teeth clenched too tight to speak.
 He slowly removes his bloody hand on the wound.

 The stick is just a random thing they improvised to find in the place.
-The end that stabbed into him is surprising sharp, but on the brighter side, the tearing wound is small.
+The end that stabbed into him is surprisingly sharp, but on the brighter side, the tearing wound is confined.

 Obi-Wan keeps one hand on his shoulder, another on the sticking-out part.
 "On the count of three," he tells him.
 Anakin nods again.

 "One --" he pulls the stick out already, quickly covering the opening wound with his hand, and closes his eyes to focus on the Force.
 It's not easy.
-With everything that just happened, with the warm, wet, sticky blood under his hand, with the rusty iron smell in the air, and the knowledge and pressure that if he can't do this, Anakin might be hurt really bad, it's almost impossible to concentrate on the Force around him.
+With everything that just happened, with the warm, wet, sticky blood gurgling under his palm, with the rusty iron smell permeating in the air, the pressure from the eyes of everyone in the room, and the knowledge and pressure that if he can't do this, Anakin might be hurt really bad, it's almost impossible to concentrate on the Force around him.

-That's when he feels a hand around his wrist, and a whisper saying his name: "I believe you, Obi-Wan."
+That's when he feels a hand loosely fall around his wrist, and a whisper saying his name: "I believe you, Obi-Wan."

 His own heartbeat steadies at the voice.
-He channels the Force around them onto the wounded structure. *The Force is every living cell, every life, everywhere.* He reminds himself, willing his mind's eyes to see the cells that were broken, and see the Force flowing in and out of them.
+He channels the Force around them onto the wounded structure. *The Force is every living cell, every life, everywhere.* He reminds himself, reciting it like a spell, willing his mind's eyes to see the cells that were broken, and see the Force flowing in and out of them.

 He guides the Force through them and fixes them.